Do I Have to Use My CPAP Humidifier?

 Other reasons to turn off the humidity

 If you suddenly find yourself in a power outage, and you have a backup battery solution for your CPAP, good for you!
 Here’s a tip: The humidifier will use up your battery supply much more quickly.
-Turning off the humidifier temporarily can preserve battery life in the event you may need it for more than one night.
+Turning off the humidifier temporarily can preserve battery life in case you need the battery for more than 1 night.

 Sometimes the biggest inconvenience when it comes to traveling with CPAP isn’t the machine but access to distilled water.
 (Only distilled water is safe and appropriate to use in a CPAP machine.)
 Packing water is difficult and expensive.
 If you wait until you arrive to buy it, you may be too late to find a store open.
 Especially if you’re only traveling a couple of nights, you can simply turn off the humidifier while away, then turn it back on when you’re home again.

 Don’t forget to actually turn off the humidity setting on the machine itself

 Most machines have humidity settings you can adjust freely.
 One turns the humidity on/off (or offers manual/auto).
 The other sets the temperature.
 For best results, consult your machine’s operating manual.

 Turning the humidity off is important!
 You don’t want the warming plate under the humidifier to heat an empty chamber.
 It could overheat and damage your machine or nightstand.